-Bayer's blood thinner Xarelto prevents blood clots and lowers the risk of stroke.
-The drug may also cause uncontrolled bleeding that can lead to hospitalization and death.
+Doctors prescribe Bayer’s billion-dollar blood thinner Xarelto to prevent blood clots and protect people from strokes.
+But the drug may also cause irreversible internal bleeding that can lead to hospitalization and death.
+Lawsuits filed against Bayer claim the company did not warn the public and want the drug removed from the market.

 Xarelto (rivaroxaban) is one of the newest anticoagulants – more commonly known as blood thinners.
 The drug is an oral medication developed by Bayer and Johnson & Johnson’s New Jersey-based unit, Janssen Pharmaceuticals.
-Blood thinners are used to prevent the onset of dangerous blood clots that can obstruct the blood flow to the vital organs.
+Blood thinners prevent dangerous blood clots that can obstruct the blood flow to the vital organs.
 Unlike older anticoagulants that require doctors to prescribe specific doses for each individual, Xarelto belongs to a new type of oral anticoagulant that is prescribed in one uniform dose.

-The Food and Drug Administration (FDA) approved Xarelto in July 2011 for use in patients who have had knee or hip replacement surgery to reduce the risk of blood clots, deep vein thrombosis (DVT) and pulmonary embolism (PE).
-In November 2011, the FDA expanded the approval of Xarelto for use in reducing the risk of stroke in people with AF.
-Then, in 2012, following a fast-track regulatory review, the FDA approved the drug for general treatment of DVT and PE, and reducing the risk of recurrent DVT and PE.
+The Food and Drug Administration (FDA) approved Xarelto for use in patients who have had knee or hip replacement surgery to reduce the risk of blood clots, reducing the risk of stroke in people with AF.
+Following a fast-track regulatory review, the FDA approved the drug for general treatment of deep vein thrombosis (DVT) and pulmonary embolism (PE).

 Another better-known oral anticoagulant is the drug Pradaxa (dabigatran etexilate), manufactured by Bayer’s competitor, Boehringer-Ingelheim.
 Xarelto and Pradaxa are similar, but they work in different ways.
 Xarelto inhibits a protein involved in the coagulation process called Factor Xa, which interrupts the blood-clotting process and prevents another protein, thrombin, from forming.
 Pradaxa directly inhibits thrombin from forming.